yt-project/unyt/paper/paper.md

-is because all three libraries produce a results with units given by the product of the input units, that is, there is no need to multiply the result of the multiplication operation by an additional constant, while a pure NumPy implementation would need to multiply the result by a constant to keep the units consistent.
+is because all three libraries produce a results with units given by the product of the input units, that is, there is no need to multiply the result of the multiplication operation by an additional constant, while a pure NumPy implementation would need to multiply the result by a constant to ensure both operands of the operation are in the same units.
 Finally, for division, both `Pint` and `astropy.units` exhibit the same behavior as for multiplication, and for similar reasons: the result of the division operation is output with units given by the ratio of the input units.
 On the other hand, `unyt` will automatically cancel the dimensionally compatible units in the ratio and return a result with dimensionless units.

 ### NumPy `ufunc` performance